tanuvnair/bruno-yggdrasil/README.md

 ---

-## 🌌 Repository Architecture

-Like the mythical world tree, this repository branches into distinct realms using a monorepo pattern:

-*   **`personal/`** *(The Realm of Midgard)* – Dedicated to private side projects, personal utilities, and experimental API exploration.
-*   **`algorisys/`** *(The Realm of Asgard)* – Dedicated to enterprise microservices, client integration endpoints, and internal production tools for Algorisys.

----

 ## 🚀 Local Workspace Setup

 Because Bruno treats collections as standard text directories, you do not need to create premium cloud workspaces.
 Everything runs seamlessly in Bruno's default local workspace.